 The State of the Union

-It boggles my mind that in 2021 that folks are still resistant to the fact that BIPOC are not afforded the same freedoms, rights, and opportunities as our white counterparts.
+It boggles my mind that in 2021 folks are still resistant to the fact that BIPOC are not afforded the same freedoms, rights, and opportunities as our white counterparts.
 Even more astounding is that the need still exists for Black, Indigenous, and People of Color to express in words (spoken and written), deeds (personal and public demonstrations), and legislation that America is woefully negligent in fulfilling its promises.

 That any human being is treated as less than because of their skin color, or for any reason for that matter, is maddening.
 If you’re still thinking America is flourishing in a post-racial Renaissance, here’s a quick, one-question litmus test just for you.